 - Bonded: A potential may act only between atoms that are bonded (1-2). - Exclude 1-2: The case of bonded atoms is specifically omitted from the allowed interactions. - Exclude 1-3: Interactions between bonded atoms and those with a common bonded atom are excluded. - Only 1-4: A potentials only act between atoms that are three bonds apart.
-This can be useful in the description of torsional interactions. - Intramolecular: Only interactions within a given molecule are permitted for the potential. - Intermolecular: Only interactions between atoms of different molecules are allowed. - Molecular Coulomb subtraction: All electrostatic interactions between atoms within the same molecule are excluded.
+This can be useful in the description of torsional interactions. - Intramolecular: Only interactions within a given molecule are permitted for the potential.

+- Intermolecular: Only interactions between atoms of different molecules are allowed. - Bond order: An interaction may be limited to bonds of a specific order.
+Valid bond orders are; single, double, triple, quadruple, resonant, and amide.
+Note, that the automatic bond calculation assigns all bonds to be single bonds.
+Hence, to use this facility it is necessary to use the connect option to set the bond order between particular atoms. - Molecular Coulomb subtraction: All electrostatic interactions between atoms within the same molecule are excluded.
 This implies that the charges on the atoms within a molecule purely serve to describe its interaction with other molecules. - Molecular mechanics Coulomb treatment: This implies that Coulomb terms are excluded for all 1-2 and 1-3 interactions.
 In addition, it is sometimes desirable to remove, or scale down, 1-4 electrostatic interactions too.
 The benefit of this is that the parameters of the intramolecular potentials then have a direct correspondance with the equilibrium bond lengths, bond angles and localised vibrational frequencies.
 It should be noted that two-body potentials can also be scaled for the 1-4 interaction, if so desired.

-1.3.11 Partial occupancy
+1.3.12 Partial occupancy

 Many materials have complex structures which include disorder of one form or another.
 This can typically consist of partial occupancy where there are more symmetry degenerate sites than there are ions to occupy them, or where there are mixtures of ions that share the same structural position.
 In principle, the only way to accurately model such systems is to construct a supercell of the material containing a composition consistent with the required stoichiometry and then to search through configuration space for the most stable local minima, assuming the system is in thermodynamic equilibrium (which may not always be the case).
 This includes allowing for the contribution from the configurational entropy to the relative stability.
-While this approach has been taken for several situations, most notably some of the disordered polymorphs of alumina [67, 68], it is demanding because of the shear number of possibilities which increases with a factorial dependance.
+While this approach has been taken for several situations, most notably some of the disordered polymorphs of alumina [66, 67], it is demanding because of the shear number of possibilities which increases with a factorial dependance.